LabKey/labkey-ui-components/packages/components/docs/jest.md

 1. During or immediately after development (i.e. before a feature branch pull request is merged), review your set of changes to see what test cases should be added for any new or changed code.
     1. This includes simple bug fixes as a test case can often be added to prevent regressions of that bug with future changes.
+Note that when fixing a bug, writing a test case that reproduces it can be a good starting place.
 1. Keep as much logic out of your React component as possible and put that code in utility functions or method functions for your model objects.
-    1. This allows for much easier function level unit tests to be written which are separate from the component level test cases.
+    1. This allows for much easier function-level unit tests to be written that are separate from the component-level test cases.
 1. Use enzyme [shallow rendering](https://enzymejs.github.io/enzyme/docs/api/shallow.html) (via `shallow(...)`) if you want to constrain your testing to just the given component (and not any of its child components) and [full rendering](https://enzymejs.github.io/enzyme/docs/api/mount.html) (via `mount(...)`) for components that